tsoj/ecs_prototype/README.md

         std::cout << "Catched event: " << event.value << std::endl;
     }
     SystemManager::addSystem(&catchEvent);

 You can replace `catchEvent()` with any function you want, if you want to catch all events `T` you need to add a function that looks like this:

     void customEventCatcher(const T& event)
     {
         // ...
     }

+##### Remove a system:
+    SystemManager::removeSystem(&catchEvent);
+    SystemManager::removeSystem(&gravitySystem);

+If you added the same system multiple times all of them will be removed even if you had different durations assigned to them.

 ## Limitations

 Addresses of components are unstable when components are assigned or removed.

+You cannot create multiple *worlds*, all entities are stored in the same state.

 This library does not work with multiple .cpp files (multiple object files, that get linked together).
 You still will be able to multiple .cpp files but you need to stick to a single .cpp file (including any number of header files) with library calls.